kazhang123/pathfinding-visualizer/README.md

 # Pathfinding Visualizer

 ### Visualize pathfinding algorithms with this pathfinding visualizer web app.
-This project was built to introduce myself to web development as well as learn and apply skills in various data structures and algorithms.
+This project was built to introduce myself to web development, as well as learn and apply skills in various data structures and algorithms.

 ## Project link: